Turner Ashby: Civil War

 At Harpers Ferry, Ashby was assigned to the Virginia Militia command of Colonel Thomas J. "Stonewall" Jackson, whom he had met at Harpers Ferry and Charles Town in 1859.
 Ashby was initially assigned to guard fords across the Potomac River and bridges from Harpers Ferry to Point of Rocks, Maryland.
 He became known for visiting his pickets on long horseback rides (50-miles while guarding the Potomac, later 70 miles when guarding Stonewall Jackson's rear during the Valley Campaign), as well as for interfering with scouting operations of various Union forces.
 Ashby's men assisted Maryland men with Confederate sympathies to pass into Virginia, and they disrupted railroad traffic on the Baltimore and Ohio Railroad as well as interfered with the Chesapeake and Ohio Canal (including blowing up Dam No. 5 upon Jackson's orders when others had failed).
 Ashby's brother Richard was killed skirmishing with a Union patrol along the Potomac in June 1861.
 Hearing rumors that his brother had been bayoneted while trying to surrender, Ashby examined the corpse, came to hate Northerners and became obsessed with revenge.

+Captain Ashby played a pivotal role in securing arms and machinery from Harpers Ferry in April 17-18, 1861, which enabled the Richmond Armory to produce the Confederate Richmond rifle, a .58-caliber percussion-lock rifle-musket closely based on the U.S. Model 1855.